roy-shudipto/OpenCV-3.4.3/README.md

 # OpenCV-3.4.3

-## Pre-installation:
-- Here, opencv and opencv_contrib are of version 3.4.3.
+Here, opencv and opencv_contrib are of version 3.4.3.
-- Open a terminal in the "opencv" directory
+Open a terminal in the "opencv" directory

 ## Install Dependencies:
 - sudo apt-get update